Aelfet-ee Elvet : Swan Island

 In days gone the Three Tuns was noted for Mrs Brown’s Cherry Brandy which was presented with the compliments of the landlady to any traveller who resided here for the night.
 This was an old English custom which had survived at the Three Tuns longer than anywhere else along the Great North Road.

-Other notable houses of refreshment in the vicinity include the Half Moon Inn and the City Hotel and on the corner of New Elvet Bridge and Elvet Bridge is The Swan and Three Cygnets, the name of which reminds us that Elvet was once a ‘Swan Island’, on the opposite side of the bridge we can see an historic house built on the dry arch of Elvet Bridge.
+Other notable houses of refreshment in the vicinity include the Half Moon Inn and the City Hotel and on the corner of New Elvet Bridge and Elvet Bridge is The Swan and Three Cygnets, the name of which reminds us that Elvet was once a ‘Swan Island’, on the opposite side of the bridge we can see the old houses built on the dry arch of Elvet Bridge.

 At Dunelm House (the student union building) New Elvet splits into two streets called Hallgarth Street on the left and Church Street to the right.

 Just before we enter Church Street there is a path that takes the pedestrian across the River Wear via Kingsgate footbridge to Bow Lane and the North Bailey area near the cathedral.

 The bridge is used mainly by students and was built by the Newcastle-based Civil Engineer Ove Arup (1895-1988) whose face can be seen on Dunelm House close to the bridge as a commemoration of his work.

 Arup was responsible for many projects including the Sydney Opera House but he always considered Kingsgate Bridge his favourite work.
 The bridge dates from 1963.

 Church Street takes its name from the nearby Church of St. Oswald.
 The earliest part of this church dates from the twelfth century but may be older as a number of Anglo-Saxon finds have been discovered here.